 Downtown Miami dazzles from a distance.
 America’s third-largest skyline is fluid, thanks to the sheer number of sparkling glass high-rises between Biscayne Boulevard and the Miami River.
-Business is the key to downtown Miami's daytime bustle.
-However, the influx of massive, modern, and once-affordable condos has lured a young and trendy demographic to the areas in and around Downtown, giving Miami much more of a "city" feel come nightfall.
+Business is the key to Downtown Miami's daytime bustle.
+Nevertheless, the influx of massive, modern, and once-affordable condos has lured a young and trendy demographic to the areas in and around Downtown, giving Miami much more of a "city" feel come nightfall.
 In fact, Downtown has become a nighttime hot spot in recent years, inciting a cultural revolution that has fostered burgeoning areas north in Wynwood, Midtown, and the Design District, and south along Brickell Avenue.
 The pedestrian streets here tend to be very restaurant-centric, complemented by lounges and nightclubs.

 The free, 4½-mile, elevated commuter system known as the Metromover runs inner and outer loops through Downtown and to nearby neighborhoods south and north.
 Many attractions are conveniently located within a few blocks of a station.